What Color Jacket Goes With Everything?

 How Should My Everyday Jacket Fit?

 If you are wearing your jacket with tucked-in shirts, you can wear a shorter jacket that hits a couple of inches below the top of your pants.
 But if you want more versatility, you need a jacket that hits at least 1/4 inch down the zipper of your pants so you can pair it with untucked t-shirts.
 If you are passionate about wearing collared shirts untucked, let me remind you to hem those shirts if they are too long so they don’t poke out of the hem of your jacket.
+A too long of shirt will also shorten your legs and make you look sloppy.

 And it is worth reminding: do not wear dressy collared shirts untucked.
 Instead, wear casual, softer, breezier collared shirts untucked and do a half-tuck when wearing a jacket.
 A half tuck is when you tuck in just the front of your shirt.
 This will preserve your effortlessness, but saves you from having your shirt hem trailing out under the jacket.